 Mogo State Forest

-A herbarium, display garden, picnic ground, barbecues, walking tracks and visitors centre can be found in these botanic gardens, located 5 km south of Batemans Bay on the Princes Highway.
-The gardens are managed by Eurobodalla Shire on 42 hectares of Mogo State Forest and demonstrate native plants from the Clyde, Deua and Tuross River catchments.
+A herbarium, display garden, picnic ground, barbecues, walking tracks and visitor centre can be found in these botanic gardens, located 5 km south of Batemans Bay on the Princes Highway.
+The gardens are managed by Eurobodalla Shire on 42 hectares of Mogo State Forest and feature gardens crafted from native plants from the Clyde, Deua and Tuross River catchments.
 The large herbarium contains 8,000 specimens of flora and 500 samples of fungi.
+The Forestry Children's Walk is not to be missed.

 Mogo Walking Track

-The Mogo Bush Walk is 10 minutes drive south of Batemans Bay on the Princes Highway at Mogo.
-A parking area is available at the start of the trail.
-The trail is a well defined path that starts from the entrance to Old Mogo Town and winds into Mogo State Forest.
+The Mogo Walking Track is a 10 minute drive south of Batemans Bay on the Princes Highway at Mogo.
+A visitor carpark is available at the start of the walk.
+The track is a well-defined path, weaving through towering spotted gum forest and luxuriant burrawang undergrowth.
+Mogo Walking Track starts near the entrance to Old Mogo Town and is a 20-30 minute looped walk.

 Round Hill Lookout